nakylait/timescale_article/article.md

 - **Postgres-Based**: Full SQL compatible and supports relational capabilities
 - **Hypertables**: Automatically partitions the time-series data into chunks for optimal performance
 - **Hypercore**: Smart storage engine that writes new data quickly and automatically reorganizes older data for faster analysis and better storage efficiency
-- **Data Lifecycle Management**:
+- **Data Lifecycle Management**: Automatic data handling like continuous aggregation, data retention (deleting old data)
-  - Allows you to continuously aggregate data by pre-computing and automatically refreshing the summarized views
-  - Automatically manages data movement between storage types as data ages
-  - Allows you to automatically delete data by age, by dropping chunks from a hypertable

 ## Practical Example: Intel Lab Sensor Data

-Let's walk through a practical example using sensor data from the Intel Berkeley Research Lab.
+For practical example we are using sensor data from the [Intel Berkeley Research Lab] (https://db.csail.mit.edu/labdata/labdata.html).
 This dataset contains millions of temperature, humidity, light, and voltage readings from 54 sensors deployed throughout the lab between February 28th and April 5th, 2004.
-We chose this dataset because its relatively small size (about 2.3 million readings) is perfect for demonstration purposes while still being large enough to show performance differences between PostgreSQL and TimescaleDB.
+We chose this dataset because its relatively small size (about 2.3 million readings) but fits for demonstration of the performance differences between PostgreSQL and TimescaleDB

 ### Setting Up Our Environment